 - New and innovative surgical treatments for bowel cancer

-We have also agreed to work with the Royal College to establish a network of Bowel Cancer UK Surgical Research Fellows around the UK to help create the next generation of leading colorectal surgeons.
-Over many years, fellows have extended the frontiers of surgery through clinical research and the development of new operative techniques and through their fellowships programme helped to develop some of the UK’s leading surgeons of today.
+We have also agreed to work with the Royal College of Surgeons to establish a network of surgical research fellows across the UK, to help create the next generation of leading colorectal surgeons.

 Bowel cancer in younger people